 Chancellor May formed a Task Force in June to help UC Davis define what success should mean for a research intensive, public land-grant, Hispanic Serving Institution (HSI) in California.
 You can find out more information about the Task Force and their activities here.

-The Task Force is currently engaging with campus and community for guidance in this process and you are encouraged to offer your own thoughts at the link below.
+The Task Force is currently engaging with our campus and extended community for guidance in this process and you are invited to offer your own thoughts at the link below.

 Frequently Asked Questions